google/digitalbuildings/tools/scoring/README.md

 - `None` scores

-  It is possible to receive a score of `None` if the application does not identify any relevant solution entities for that entity type and dimension (either by design or as a consequence of the inputs).
+  It is possible to receive a score of `None` if the application does not identify any relevant solution entities for that entity category and dimension (either by design or as a consequence of the inputs).

 - Precision